Class 9 > Social Studies (SST) Class 9 > Detailed Chapter Notes - Constitutional Design

 Nelson Mandela - Gandhi of South Africa Nelson Mandela Nelson Mandela

-• Nelson Mandela was one of the most able, efficient and far-sighted leaders of the African National Congress.
+• Nelson Mandela was an influential leader of the African National Congress.

-• In 1999 the first democratic elections were held and Nelson Mandela was elected the President of South Africa.
+• Nelson Mandela was elected as the President of South Africa.

 Question for Detailed Chapter Notes - Constitutional Design